1m1-github/FairMarket/whitepaper/main.typ

 \ \
 == objective vs subjective value <objective-vs-subjective-value>
 Any currency can be said to have objective value if there exists a liquid market to exchange at least the base unit of this currency into another objective value currency.
 We assume that a community can agree on at least one currency that is declared objective.

-Every other currency is called subjective.
+Any non-objective value currency is called subjective.

 \ \
 == currency <currency>
-We define a currency as any bundle of energy and information that can be transmitted from one entity to another, incl. bundles containing no energy (only information) xor only energy (no information).
+We define a currency as any bundle of energy and information that can be transmitted from one entity to another.
 This provides the most generic definition possible.

 \ \
 == projective infinity <projective-infinity>